 - Don’t use cell phones, headphones, earbuds, AirPods, and similar accessories while operating your bike.

 - Be aware of pedestrians on roads and sidewalks.

 - Be aware of all cars and drivers around you.

 - Adults (and anyone over 14) can be role models by being smart and wearing helmets too.

-In the end, parents need to explain bike safety and the rules to their kids.
+In the end, parents and caregivers need to explain bike safety and the rules to their kids.
 They need to emphasize that there are distracted drivers on the road.